-Conjunctivitis is also known as pink eye.
-It can have several causes, including bacteria, viruses, allergies or chemical irritants.
-Viral and bacterial conjunctivitis are most common, and can be highly contagious.
-Symptoms include red, itchy eyes; swelling of the eyelid; and discharge.
+Conjunctivitis is also called pink eye.
+It can be caused by bacteria, viruses, allergies or chemical irritants.
+Viral and bacterial conjunctivitis are most common and can be highly contagious.
+Symptoms include red, itchy eyes, swelling of the eyelid and discharge.
 Discharge consistency depends on the type of infection.

 Conjunctivitis is not a notifiable condition.

 Providers do not need to report conjunctivitis cases.
 For information about infection control and prevention, call (253) 798-6410.

 - Conjunctivitis (pink eye) exposure letter for parents (also available in Spanish).

 - Conjunctivitis page—CDC.